Aaaaaalice2206/CommLab/little-red/README.md

     red2Shown = true;
 }
 ```
-Immediately after, the phone begins to shake and the interface transitions to the next page, marking a narrative shift from conversation to surveillance.The shake animation is followed by a forced page transition, triggered only after the animation completes.
+Three seconds after, the phone begins to shake with a shaking animation added on the phone and the interface transitions to the next page, marking a narrative shift from conversation to surveillance.The shake animation is followed by a forced page transition, triggered only after the animation completes. (this is set to make sure red2 message is seen by the user, before setting this delay the phone shakes immediately after so the user can't take a look at the conversation carefully).

 ```javascript
 setTimeout(function () {